-If those members of the congregation believe the cause should move forward, it is passed on to the pope, who gives his approval.
-A decree is drafted and read/published publicly, and the person is now called “Venerable.”
+If those members of the Congregation believe the cause should move forward, the cause is passed on to the pope for his approval.
+A decree is drafted and read/published publicly, and the holy person is now called Venerable.

-For a person to move toward beatification, whereby they are called “Blessed,” a miracle attributed to the potential saint is necessary.
-Documentation of the miracle is given canonical (Church) examination.
+For a person to move toward beatification, whereby they are called Blessed, a miracle attributed to the potential saint is necessary.
+Documentation of the miracle is given canonical (official Church) examination.
 If the conclusion is positive, the pope can then decide to beatify the person.
 A feast day is generally assigned to that candidate as well.

 For sainthood, a second miracle attributed to the intercession of the person is needed and must go through the same examination.
-If accepted, the pope may decide to move the beatified person to canonization.
+If accepted, the pope may decide to declare the beatified person, Saint.